 What people said they liked about Burns was that distinctness of Scottish culture mixed with an international outlook.
 Some remarked how different this was to their perception of Britain in recent months.
 Burns, to them, indicated that Scotland had its own distinct contribution to make to the world.
 The Scots language was no real barrier to their understanding of his work.
 In fact it made their understanding all the more profound.

 It has been a pleasure to hold this exhibition at the Saltire Society, and to have so many conversations about Burns, politics, language and culture with such a broad variety of people from all over the world.
 The Saltire Society are a real asset to Scotland’s cultural life and have been kind and accommodating hosts.
-For me the exhibition has been a valuable opportunity to showcase a side of Burns often lost in traditional Burns Suppers, and it has kept me busy through the winter.
-Now the snow has thawed and the spring is finally here, and there’s much more work to be done.

-P.S.
 A highlight for me was being interviewed by the Scots Language Radio, a video of which can be found below.